Chapter 40R/Smart Growth Overlay Districts

 What is smart growth?

-Smart Growth is a planning approach that prioritizes mix of building types and land uses, diverse housing and transportation options, with the intention of creating dynamic and lively urban places.
+Smart Growth is a planning approach that prioritizes a mix of building types and land uses, diverse housing and transportation options, with the intention of creating dynamic and lively places.
 Smart Growth America states that “Above all, smart growth is about helping every community become a more economically prosperous, socially equitable, and environmentally sustainable place to live, helping everyone flourish.”

 What are the incentives of a 40R district?